johnspray74/ALAExample/Application/Application-diagram.md

 An ALA diagram simply expresses user stories in terms of instances of domain abstractions (the boxes in the diagram) wired together by their ports, which are programming paradigms implemented as interfaces.
-An ALA diagram is polyglot in programming paradigms so some wires represent an event-driven programming paradigm, some represent a UI layout programming paradigm, some represent a data-flow programming paradigm, etc.
+An ALA diagram is polyglot in programming paradigms so some wires represent an event-driven programming paradigm, some represent a UI layout programming paradigm, some represent a data-flow programming paradigm, etc. You will see the different programming paradigms at play as we look at how each user story works in the diagram:

 The yellow user stories of the diagram express the base UI layout and the Exit menu item causes the application to close.